mhfowler/canalswans-gatsby/content/blog/the-war-on-pathogens/the-war-on-pathogens2.md

 Some examples,
 - [Schools Aren’t Super-Spreaders, Fears from the summer appear to have been overblown](https://www.theatlantic.com/ideas/archive/2020/10/schools-arent-superspreaders/616669/)
 - [Corona is not easily transmitted through surfaces](https://medicalxpress.com/news/2020-09-covid-infections-respiratory-droplets-aerosols.html?fbclid=IwAR0daSP2vCyfUlxxVtS6SGB9RVCeNPHgoxBPWoIZbUWjK0p6n9LaiPp-lyY), yet 'deep cleaning' helps people feel more at ease ([e.g. deep-cleaning new york subway](https://www.dailymail.co.uk/news/article-8291771/New-York-subway-closes-time-workers-perform-deep-clean-Covid-19-lockdown.html))

 <br/><br/>
+<b class="section-header">Excess Death</b>

+I want to put something here (but I need to research to refind it, but I'm getting tired now) that I saw that projected that even if deaths continued in the US at the rate they have so far this year (not taking into account that the first wave was the biggest), the total number of all-cause deaths in the US would not exceed the total number of deaths in the US during 2017 (a year with a particularly bad flu season).

+The number of excess deaths widely reported is based on how many people died week by week compared to the same week in previous years, but this doesn't give a higher level picture of the impact of the pandemic.

+Again this isn't to say that people are not dying from Corona, but that we to need to contextualize the risks in order to make sound decisions.

+<br/><br/>